Sign In

 The Concept

-Tokens: The Unit of Thought
+🔤 Tokens: The Unit of Thought

-The Context Window: Your AI's Working Memory
+🧠 The Context Window: Your AI's Working Memory

-An AI model only "knows" what's currently in its context window.
-The context window is everything the model can see at once — your system prompt, the conversation history, and the current message.
+An AI model only "knows" what's currently in its context window — your system prompt, the conversation history, and the current message.
+Think of it as working memory, not long-term memory.

 What this means in practice:

-Temperature: Why the Same Prompt Gets Different Results
+🎲 Temperature: Why the Same Prompt Gets Different Results

-When an AI model is generating text, it doesn't just always pick the single most probable next token.
-That would produce repetitive, boring output.
-Instead, it samples from a probability distribution — a ranked list of possible next tokens with associated probabilities.
+AI doesn't always pick the single most probable next token — that would produce repetitive output.
+Instead, it samples from a probability distribution.
+Temperature controls how this sampling works:

-Why AI "Hallucinates" (The Technical Explanation)
+🌀 Why AI "Hallucinates"

 The practical rule: Any specific claim — a date, a statistic, a quote, a citation — should be independently verified before you use it.
 Use AI for synthesis, structure, and generation.
 Use primary sources for facts.